imharris24/MatchTheCards-JS/README.md

-# Match The Cards
+# Card Game

-Match The Cards is a game that requires players to match similar cards.
+This is a game that requires players to match similar cards.
 Player need to find a match for a card.
 If a pair of card matches then player moves closer to winning.
 Once all cards have been matched, player wins.

 ## Features